bobbui/tensorflow-serving-cuda-docker/README.md

 - Dockerfile: no tensorflow serving  build happen:
 - Dockerfile.GUI extended from above Dockerfile with GUI and VNC server:
     connect to: vnc://<host>:5901 via VNC client.
 The VNC password is **password**.
-After build the docker image, run tensorflow serving compilication with the desired setting.
+After build the docker image, run tensorflow serving compliation with the desired setting.

 ```
 cd /serving/tensorflow